geneseframework/complexity/what-is-cognitive-complexity.md

 } // Cognitive Complexity = 9
 ```

 SonarQube© uses some other rules to increase or decrease the score when something is intuitively increasing or decreasing the difficulty to understand the code.
-For example, they don't increase the score when you use a nullish-coalescing operator instead a `if`:
+For example, they don't increase the score when you use an optional-chaining operator instead a `if`:

 **Example** (in TypeScript)
 ```ts